SPC120/university/applied-developer-course/lab1-introduction-to-oci/intro-to-oci.md

 3. Create your VCN.

     In this lab we will use the wizard to create our VCN.
 However in the future developers would be advised to use the manual approach to creating VCNs as this will facilitate a greater understanding of the underlying components and give greater freedom to creating custom VCNs.
-Select the **CareClinic** Compartment you created earlier on the left and then select **Start VCN Wizard**.
+Select the **CareClinics** Compartment you created earlier on the left and then select **Start VCN Wizard**.

     ![](./images/019.png " ")